cdc-sys/LT-Exploration-Update/pleaseREADME.txt

-this datapack also utilizes a RESOURCE PACK to add more textures. please install it!
+this datapack also utilizes a RESOURCE PACK (The Folder called LTSMP Resources) to add more textures. please install it!